EOI now closed

-Traditional Owners are looking for a strategic partner to develop and operate an iconic multiday hike through the Watarrka National Park, accessing some of the most stunning landscape of Central Australia.
+Traditional Owners are looking for strategic partners to develop and operate an iconic multi-day hike through the Watarrka National Park, accessing some of the most stunning landscape of Central Australia.

 Why the Territory